 Senior year is a whirlwind of activities.
 This is a big year for your child as he or she balances schoolwork, extracurricular activities and the college application process.
 Use the suggestions below to help you and your child successfully navigate this important time.

-Gather financial documents: To apply for most financial aid, your child will need to complete the Free Application for Federal Student Aid (FAFSA).
-You’ll need your most recent tax returns and an FSA ID to complete the FAFSA, which opens Oct.
-1.
+- Gather financial documents: To apply for most financial aid, your child will need to complete the Free Application for Federal Student Aid (FAFSA).
+You’ll need your most recent tax returns and an FSA to complete the FAFSA, which opens in the winter.